lmariannoem-creator/The-Eye-of-Destiny-Game/README.md

 **OTHER INFO:**

-- We used winforms to create this program. (kasi mas madali)
+- We used winforms to create this program. (kasi mas madali at mas simple para sa program natin)
 - The program uses .NET 8.0 framework.